πŸ”§ Expert automotive guides trusted by 250,000+ readers monthly

 Rear Glass/Heating Grid

-DIY Repairs vs. Replacement: Conductive Paint, JB Weld, New Glass
+DIY Repairs vs. Replacement: Conductive Paint, Conductive Epoxy, New Glass

 repair options for defroster